 If you are an absentee owner, an absentee owner surcharge applies to taxable Victorian land you own.
 This surcharge is 1.5 per cent from 1 January 2017 (previously 0.5 per cent).
+The surcharge will be 2 per cent from 1 January 2020.

 The surcharge is an additional amount that applies over the land tax you pay at general and trust surcharge rates.